make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   pseudorandom numbers,
   and the second step is to map those numbers to locations on the planet.
-- Since the planet in our game is just a large sphere, we can use something called "sphere point picking" to map the pseudorandom numbers to points on the planet.

 # Pseudorandom number generators